st luke's stewardship 2025

 Please pledge by returning your completed card on or before Pledge In-Gathering Sunday (November 17th).

 Thank you in advance for your loving generosity, and all that it empowers.
-I want to offer the heartfelt gratitude of Father Ben, the Vestry and my own thanks for your support.
+I want to offer the heartfelt gratitude of Father Ben and the whole Vestry together with my personal thanks for your support.
 We welcome any thoughts or questions you may have, which you can direct to me or to any of the Vestry members.

 Download this pledge card